karolisdedele/PWR_to_csv/README.md

-# Power Reviews XML to CSV converter readme
+# Power Reviews XML to CSV converter

 This python file is meant to convert power reviews XML to CSV format to match Bazaarvoice data point names.